datakurre/blog/content/blog/2021/08/carrot-rcc/index.md

     Add work item file  ${OUTPUT_DIR}${/}items.xslx
     Save work item
 ```
+Please, note, how each task starts with `Set task variables from work item` and ends with `Save work item`.
+Use of these keywords is how carrot-rcc loads variables from Camunda Platform external tasks and saves added and modified variables back to the same external task context.
+While being fully consistent with Robocorp [work item documentation](https://robocorp.com/docs/development-guide/robocorp-cloud/data-pipeline).

 It may surprise, how compact that single `tasks.robot` is, even it implements all the external task topics in our example process.
 That's because most the code has been abstracted into reusable Python keyword libraries.
 Two of them, `Image` and `YOLO`, being custom for this bot and distributed as [part of the same zip package](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot).

-Thanks to the power and flexibility of Robot Framework.
+All this is thanks to the power and flexibility of Robot Framework.

 [^1]: [My bot](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot) for the object detection uses the example models trained by the original author of YOLO v3 and therefore its recognition capabilities are limited by the objects known by those models.
 That said, the Internet is full of examples on how to train your own YOLO v3 models (it is just a lot of work).